ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **TRIPLETS: BUNGO, FILIBERT AND JEPH 80,000 GOLD PIECES (40,000 GOLD PIECES FOR TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM**

-*There are quite a number of officialss at a Blood Bowl game: sideline officialss, scorekeepers, drive timers, and so on, but there is usually only a single referee.
-One notable exception is the Trundlefoot Triplets, a trio of Halflinng brothers who work together to officiate.. in theory.
+*There are quite a number of officials at a Blood Bowl game: sideline officials, scorekeepers, drive timers, and so on, but there is usually only a single referee.
+One notable exception is the Trundlefoot Triplets, a trio of Halfling brothers who work together to officiate.. in theory.
 In practice, they're a total shambles - they argue amongst themselves, disagree over the most obvious calls, and often get in the way of play.
 Jeph is arguably the worst, generally seen as one of the most incompetent referees of all time, and guilty of accidentally injuring players on several occasions.*

 **HEAVY-HANDED INCOMPETENCE**